 The Department of Biological Sciences welcomes you!
 We hope that you will have a great educational and professional experience during your graduate studies here at Purdue.
 The Office of Graduate and Advanced Studies provides service to our graduate students from admission to graduation.
-The Graduate Office directed by the Senior Graduate Program Coordinator, Patricia Dimmitt, LILY 1-120, 765-494-8142, poliver@purdue.edu is your first point of contact when you have questions on policies and procedures regarding our Graduate Program.
 This manual outlines the normal sequence of events leading to your advanced degree and should serve as your program-specific guide in addition to the regulations provided by the Graduate School.

 Each PhD student is expected to satisfy the various program requirements outlined in this manual.
 Whereas the Graduate Office will provide timely reminders, it remains your responsibility to meet the requirements by the established deadlines.
-Failure to meet deadlines could prevent you from registering for the subsequent semester and result in late registration fees and delays with receiving financial support.
-The scheduling of annual Advisory Committee Conferences including Preliminary Exams and Thesis Defenses is your responsibility.
-We encourage students schedule these important meetings with their committee well in advance.
+Failure to meet deadlines could prevent you from registering for the subsequent semester, resulting in late registration fees and delays in receiving financial support.
+The scheduling of annual Advisory Committee Conferences including Preliminary Exams and Thesis Defenses is also your responsibility.
+We encourage students to schedule these important meetings with their committee well in advance.